vazovn/galaxy-project-management/README.md

     project_admin_users = <EMAIL LIST>

-4. The code displaying the job parameters contains a list of projects accessible to a user.
+4. **This seems to be fixed in 16.10, please check**.
+The code displaying the job parameters contains a list of projects accessible to a user.
 To enable this feature. the file:

     GALAXY_ROOT/config/job_resource_params_conf.xml